solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 tools and concepts were utilized to provision a Flexible Server instance to run the included code examples.

-In the next section, a sample application will be provided as a starting point and an entire developer journey will be explored using all concepts discussed thus far to show how MySQL apps can be modernized.
+In the next section, the Contoso NoshNow Sample Application provides a starting point for the entire developer journey.
+It provides high-level concepts and shows how MySQL apps can be evolved into a scalable modern applications.

 # 04 / End to End application development

-Now that you have some Azure hands-on experience, it is important to understand high-level concepts.
-Once you have review the building block concepts, we will learn about how to set up your Azure development environment, get some hands-on architecture experience by working through the tutorial journey.
+The previous chapters provided some basic Azure hands-on experience.
+It is important to understand high-level concepts before moving to more advanced examples and concepts.
+Once you have reviewed the building block concepts, you will learn about how to set up your Azure development environment, and get some hands-on architecture experience by working through the tutorial journey.
+The guide provides experience with Windows and Linux infrastructures.

 With a configured development environment available, it is time to explore the various architecture and deployment options available when deploying an application and its corresponding MySQL database.

-![][11]
+![][10]

 Watch: [Develop applications faster with Azure Database for MySQL -- Flexible Server \| Data Exposed]

 This chapter focuses on these subjects:

-![][12]
+![][11]

 ## Common Azure development services overview